23 Outdated Kitchen Trends Designers Are Ditching

 10. Pop-Up Outlets in Countertops

-These motorized, spring-loaded outlets seemed futuristic when they debuted—but in reality, they’re prone to mechanical failure, collect crumbs in their seams, and disrupt the clean lines of a countertop.
+These motorized, spring-loaded outlets seemed futuristic when they debutedโbut in reality, theyโre prone to mechanical failure, collect crumbs in their seams, and disrupt the clean lines of a countertop.
 Modern kitchens integrate outlets more discreetly: along the backsplash in matching finishes, inside drawers with USB ports, or via wireless charging surfaces.
 The goal is to keep counters clear and tech invisible until needed.

 Visual: Close-up of pop-up outlet mechanism in countertop vs. sleek integrated outlet in backsplash.